danielcbit/apcctrl/doc/manual/manual.rst

 #. ensure that your halt script is properly updated

 #.
-Start the new apcupsd with: '``system-dependent-path/apcupsd
+Start the new apcctrl with: '``system-dependent-path/apcctrl
    start``'